lambdaxymox/cglinalg/README.md

 operations yet.

 ## Acknowledgement
-The Rust ecosystem has a number of linear algebras libraries including:
+The Rust ecosystem has a number of linear algebra libraries including:
-* (cgmath)[https://crates.io/crates/cgmath] -- One of the original Rust graphics
+* [cgmath](https://crates.io/crates/cgmath) -- One of the original Rust graphics
   mathematics libraries, and one of the most commonly used ones.
-* (nalgebra)[https://nalgebra.org] -- The most powerful linear algebra library
+* [nalgebra](https://nalgebra.org) -- The most powerful linear algebra library
   in the Rust ecosystem.
 It provides a strongly typed system for most linear algebra in arbitrarily many dimensions.
 It is useful in many domains that do heavy numerical computation, including computer graphics.
-* (euclid)[https://crates.io/crates/euclid] -- A collection of strongly typed
+* [euclid](https://crates.io/crates/euclid) -- A collection of strongly typed
   math tools for computer graphics with an inclination towards 2d graphics and layout.
 This one is used in the `Servo` browser engine.
-* (vecmath)[https://crates.io/crates/vecmath] -- A simple and type agnostic
+* [vecmath](https://crates.io/crates/vecmath) -- A simple and type agnostic
   Rust library for vector math designed for reexporting.

 ## Project Roadmap